 Summary

 The line between embedded communications protocols and longer-distance solutions is blurring.
 PCIe was originally developed for connections within PCs and servers, but the addition of fiber optic connectivity has extended its reach to hundreds of meters.
-ADVB was developed to provide high-speed FC-based video connectivity, but the specification does not require the use of a specific physical layer, is implemented with both copper and fiber depending on the application requirements, and has been expanded to support sensor fusion.
+ADVB was developed to provide high-speed FC-based video connectivity.
+The specification does not require a specific physical layer, is implemented with both copper and fiber depending on the application requirements, and has been expanded to support sensor fusion.

 References